 Some types of companies which are in regulated industries may be subject to higher minimum paid-up capital requirements.
 Some examples include:

-- Travel agencies – S$100,000 or S$50,000 if the agency only conducts tours within Singapore and do not arrange for accommodation
+- Travel agencies – S$100,000, or S$50,000 if the agency only conducts tours within Singapore and does not arrange for accommodation

 - Public accounting firm – S$50,000